deepakkashyap3013/Reminder-Buddy/README.md

 > Delete the entire reminder list once used

-> Messages like pop ups are there to make sure what a user has performed recent actions
+> Pop ups with message corresponding to action performed by the user

 3. Uses local storage of the system to store the list of reminders no issue of refreshing the page .